arunGitCode/PairOrder/README.md

 # PairOrder
-Creating a console to place a basket order using Zebu API
+Creating a .Net core Console APP to place a basket order using Zebu API